akinduvenul/Solar-System/README.md

-# Solar-System
-**Solar System Animation:** A simple HTML &amp; CSS project that visually animates planets orbiting the Sun using images and styled effects.
+A simple HTML &amp; CSS project that visually animates planets orbiting the Sun using images and styled effects.